PranayAgarwal18/SQL-Assessment/README.md

 GROUP BY e.enquiry_id, e.date, e.user_id
 ORDER BY e.enquiry_id;

 We join the filtered list of linked transaction IDs back with the original `enquiries` table.
 For each enquiry, we collect all `txn_id`s where it was the first valid enquiry within 30 days before the transaction — using `groupArray()`.

+We use a `LEFT JOIN` to ensure that all enquiries appear in the final output, even if they were not linked to any transaction (i.e., not converted).

 **Final Output**